rstudio-conf-2020/applied-ml/README.md

 If you want to read up a bit about predictive modeling before the workshop, check out [chapter 1](https://bookdown.org/max/FES/intro-intro.html) and [chapter 3](https://bookdown.org/max/FES/review-predictive-modeling-process.html) of [_Feature Engineering and Selection_](https://bookdown.org/max/FES/).

-We will have RStudio server pro instances will all of the packages installed as well as the above GitHub repository available.
+We will have RStudio server pro instances with all of the packages installed as well as the above GitHub repository available.

 If you would like to run R locally, the installation instructions are: